Linwood, Renfrewshire: Roman era

+21st century

 On 10 August 2006, a local community action group, Linwood Sucks, initiated what became a six-year campaign to expose various problems with contaminated land in the area and to highlight the decline of the original town centre.
 Despite the negative overtones of their name, the group along with qualified collaborators and community support, conducted a great deal of technical research which contributed to a variety of positive changes in the town.
 One of the initial objectives included research into the lack of playground facilities for the local children.
 This objective was carried on successfully by Linwood Active, another group, who would later attain charitable status and redevelop the playground facility at Kintyre Park.

+Other problems highlighted by Linwood Sucks included highly toxic land in various public areas such as the Erskinefauld Road playground, Cowal Drive playground and in the ongoing building of new housing and a care home facility.
+The background to this contamination is well documented in what Tom Burke, editor and researcher, had named the Linwood Toxic Timeline.
+In summary old mine shafts scattered over the Erskinefauld and Brediland areas had been used as dumping grounds for chemical waste from the former Brediland Chemical Works.
+More recent contamination problems are credited to the Middleton Road incinerator (1974–1992) and the nearby landfill on the Moss Road.
+As the Linwood moss landfill prepared to close by November 2006, the Reilly quarry between Linwood and Bishopton was being prepped to be used as a landfill by May 2007.
+Also of concern whilst being of historical interest is the anecdotal evidence of "Daisy Hill" being a mass cholera grave on the site which would become the Golden Pheasant Hotel, later re-purposed as Mount Royal Homeless unit before being demolished, November 2010, and the Mosswood Care home facility being built.
+Adjacent to this site, an area known by the older generation as Dent's Corner, is another piece of contaminated waste-ground, the former site of Dents & Johstone Ltd who worked with substances such as polonium in the development of illuminated aircraft cockpit instrumentation.

+Recent history

 In December 2011, Linwood received the annual "Plook on the Plinth" award for "Scotland's most dismal town", part of the Urban Realm magazine's 'Carbuncle Awards'.
 The magazine suggests that the award is intended to cause debate and inspire redevelopment.

 The Linwood Community Development Trust was formed on 7 December 2011.

-In 2014, Paul Coulter's play Linwood No More was performed at the Tron Theatre in Glasgow.
-Linwood, and the closure of the car factory, were also the inspiration for the title track of the 2015 Simon Kempston album, The Last Car.

-UEFA Champions League winner Paul Lambert, grew up in Linwood.
-Former Dundee United F.C. captain, Paul Paton, is also from Linwood.
-Ex goalkeeper Billy Thomson grew up in Linwood.

-Present
+Linwood Regeneration

 Linwood has undergone a major redevelopment which began in 2008: